When is surgery necessary for a herniated disc in the back?

 Conservative treatments for a herniated disc

 Most conservative therapies can be combined to increase your pain relief.
-Consult your physician before beginning or combining any treatments for your neck or back pain to reduce the risk of worsening your condition.
+Consult your doctor before beginning or combining any treatments for your neck or back pain to reduce the risk of worsening your condition.
 The most common forms of conservative treatment include:

 - Physical therapy